 CHA stands for Chess Helpmate Analyzer.

-We have evaluated CHA over the entire Lichess Open Database of standard rated games, which includes about 5 billion games to date (October 2023).
+We have evaluated CHA over the entire Lichess Open Database of standard rated games, which includes more than 5 billion games to date (January 2024).
 More concretely, we have applied CHA to the final position of all games that ended in a timeout and that were classified as 1-0 or 0-1.

 Our analysis led to identifying a total of 136,416 games that were unfairly classified.
 Namely, games that were lost by the player who ran out of time, but their opponent could not have checkmated them by any possible sequence of legal moves.